WekenborgLab/AmbuVision/README.md

 # AmbuVision

-AmbuVision is a compact framework for (1) image evaluation, (2) extraction and categorization of visually detectable psychological factors from scientific papers, and (3) large-scale VLM scoring across 997 categories.
+AmbuVision is a compact framework for (1) image evaluation, (2) extraction and categorization of visually detectable psychological factors from scientific papers, (3) large-scale VLM scoring across 997 categories, and (4) statistical analysis.

 ---